ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 Returns estimation of uncompressed byte size of its arguments in memory.

-E.g. for [UInt32](../../sql-reference/data-types/int-uint.md) argument it will return constant 4, for [String](../../sql-reference/data-types/string.md) arguments — the string length + 9 (terminating zero + length).

-The function can take multiple arguments.
-The typical application is byteSize(*).

 Use case: suppose you have a service that stores data for multiple clients in one table.
 Users will pay per data volume.
 So, you need to implement accounting of users data volume.
 The function will allow to calculate the data size on per-row basis.

 **Syntax**